itsnoa04/notes-blog/publish/home.md

 ---
 title: Devamsh Manoj
-excerpt:
+excerpt: What is this blog
 ---

 # The Blog

 This is a blog containing my live notes

-this page is kept up to date with my notes
+this page is kept up to date with my note